 Thank you for your interest in a WPI Fellowship.
-The 2014 fellowship will begin in mid-August 2014 and end in mid-October.
+The 2014 fellowship began in mid-August 2014 and ended in mid-October.

 Selection is a competitive process.
 Each year hundreds of journalists apply to the program.
 Fellows are picked by the WPI selection committee, composed of journalists and corporate communications specialists, all with international experience.
 Finalists for the fellowship will announced by email.

 During this online application process, you will be asked to provide the following: